 Steven holds a Bachelor of Arts (Honours) in Psychology and was a registered psychologist until he decided to focus on his career in management.

 Stuart was appointed to the role of Chief Financial Officer at Mercy Community Services in late 2013.
-In this role, Stuart is responsible for Finance, IT, Property and Procurement.
+In this role, Stuart is responsible for Finance, Property and Procurement.

 Prior to joining Mercy Community Services, Stuart was Group Manager of Commercial Finance at St John of God Healthcare in Perth, where he was responsible for the rollout of shared services for finance and related functions across the group.
 He also held the role of Chief Financial Officer for both Indigo Telecom Group and Guvera Inc, responsible for both domestic and overseas operations.
 Stuart has worked at a senior level in Vodafone, Oracle, Virgin and Hutchison Three where he held senior finance line roles and consulting roles covering finance function optimisation, systems implementation and change management.